Last updated on July 15, 2019

 - a Continuous Integration pipeline in Azure DevOps to build Docker Image and push it to Docker Hub

 - develop an ASP .Net Core web application and containerize it with Docker

 - setup Continuous Integration with Microsoft Azure DevOps Pipeline and GitHub

-- setup Continuous Deployment pipeline to deploy the application as Docker container on Azure Web App Service
+- setup a Continuous Deployment pipeline to deploy the application as a Docker container on Azure Web App Service